Institute for Peace and Justice

 As the first woman political scientist in Israel, Golan has bridged the worlds of academia and activism.
 Currently a sought-after advisor, she is a member of the board of the Tami Steinmetz Center for Peace Studies, and she founded both Israel’s first women’s studies program and the first master’s program in conflict resolution (in English) in Israel.
 Now retired, she is the academic advisor for a new international master’s program in conflict resolution to be held at the Arab-Jewish village of Neve Shalom/Wahat al Salam (Oasis of Peace) in Israel (under the auspices of the University of Massachusetts) with Arab, Jewish and international faculty and students.

 Glenda Wildschut is a South African human rights activist and peacebuilder whose work dates back to the early 1980s, when she began working with political prisoners, their families, exiles and orphaned returnee children in South Africa and Namibia.
-Since then she has dedicated herself to human rights activism, political violence, torture rehabilitation and healing and reconciliation.
+Since then she has dedicated herself to human rights activism, torture rehabilitation and healing and reconciliation.

 Wildschut was born into the violence and human rights abuses of South Africa.
 At an early age she felt the injustice of growing up in a system designed to disadvantage and oppress people of color.
 On this part of her life, she reflects, “It was determined where I should attend school, which university I should study at and which professions I will not be able to even consider pursuing.”
 Wildschut was also arrested and harassed by police.
 Determined to transcend these experiences of oppression, she obtained academic qualifications both in South Africa and the U.S., and made it her life focus to advocate for reconciliation and healing of the country’s fractured past.